edbond/CSRF/README.md

 ## Solution
 `ring-defaults` includes anti-forgery by default for `POST` requests (and others that modify data).
 The use of `wrap-defaults routes site-defaults` with `wrap-anti-forgery` results in generating the anti-forgery token twice and thus invalidating the token you receive with a get-request.
-So, just remove
+So, just remove `(wrap-anti-forgery)`

 ## License

-Copyright © 2013 WTF Inc.
+Copyright © 2013 Eduard Bondarenko.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.